mrd0x/secblog/src/pages/the-power-of-cdb-debugging-tool/index.md

 2. Copy the shellcode to the allocated buffer
 3. Run it

-There's nothing difficult about it but I felt as though the unusual shellcode syntax may have scared off some people from trying this technique as it looks quite intimidating at first glance.
-Let's see how to convert to regular shellcode to the one used by cdb.
+There's nothing difficult about it but I felt as though the unusual shellcode syntax used by cdb may have scared off some people from trying this technique as it looks quite intimidating at first glance.
+Let's see how to convert regular shellcode to the one used by cdb.

 ## Converting the Shellcode

     #Input
     \x6a

-    #Conversion formula
+    #Conversion
     #Strip '\x' and convert shellcode to uppercase
     #hex_counter starts at 00
     ";eb @$t0+" + hex_counter + " " + upper(strip(shellcode))